fatiando/harmonica/doc/user_guide/equivalent_sources/index.rst

 We can also *grid* and *upper continue* the field by predicting its values on a regular grid at a constant height higher than the observations.
-To do so we can use the :func:`verde.grid_coordinates` function to create the coordinates of the grid and then use the :meth:`harmonica.EquivalentSources.grid` method.
+To do so we can use the :func:`bordado.grid_coordinates` function to create the coordinates of the grid and then use the :meth:`harmonica.EquivalentSources.grid` method.

 First, lets get the maximum height of the observations: